ibm-cloud-docs/watsonxdata/remote-querying-data-ai-end.md

 {:pre: .pre}
 {:video: .video}

-# Obtain the endpoint for the remote MCP server
+# Getting start with the remote MCP server
 {: #remote-querying-data-ai-end}

 To connect your AI agent with {{site.data.keyword.lakehouse_short}} tools, you must obtain the endpoint for the remote MCP server.